proplot-dev/proplot/docs/showcase4.rst

    :height: 212px

+In light of the above, ProPlot adds the new `~proplot.colortools.PerceptuallyUniformColormap` class for generating colormaps from the HCL, HSL, or HPL colorspaces.
+It also registers several new colormaps that are members of this class by default.

-Use `~proplot.demos.cmap_breakdown` with any colormap to get a depiction of how its colors vary in different colorspaces.
-The below depicts the builtin “viridis” colormap and the new ProPlot “Fire” colormap.
-We see that the “Fire” transitions are linear in HSL space, while the “virids” transitions are linear in hue and luminance but relatively non-linear in saturation.
+Use `~proplot.demos.cmap_breakdown` with any colormap to visualize how its colors vary in different colorspaces.
+The below depicts the builtin “viridis” colormap and the “Fire” `~proplot.colortools.PerceptuallyUniformColormap`.
+We see that transitions for “Fire” are linear in HSL space, while transitions for “virids” are linear in hue and luminance for all colorspaces, but non-linear in saturation.

 .. code:: ipython3

     import proplot as plot
+    plot.cmap_breakdown('fire')
     plot.cmap_breakdown('viridis')
-    plot.cmap_breakdown('fire')

 .. image:: showcase/showcase_104_1.png
    :width: 748px
-   :height: 249px
+   :height: 245px

 .. image:: showcase/showcase_104_2.png
    :width: 748px
-   :height: 245px
+   :height: 249px

 Table of colormaps